 Forgiveness is God’s medicine for the soul and a cleanser for the heart.
 A clean heart is fertilizer, sun, water for family relationships.

-Forgiveness provides God with a channel for blessing the child of divorce’s own marriage.
-Conversely, unforgiveness often leads to bitterness which can negatively impact the child’s own eventual marriage.
+Forgiveness provides God with a channel for blessing the child of divorce’s marriage and other relationships.
+Conversely, unforgiveness often leads to bitterness which can negatively impact the child’s eventual marriage.